 Seamless model assessment

-Exploiting the seamless nature of the Met Office Unified Model across space and timescales to assess and, where possible, help improve the simulation of processes within the model.
+Exploiting the seamless nature of the Met Office Unified Model across space and time.

 The idea of seamless prediction, whereby a single model family can be used for prediction across a range of timescales, is at the heart of the Met Office strategy for weather and climate forecasting.
 A key benefit of such a system is that it allows us to learn about climate model performance and errors.
 The seamless model assessment team acts as a focal point for this work, facilitating analysis across space and timescales and investigating specific science questions.